 Well it’s probably just because I’m by myself when I’m writing.

 “The Lonesome Friends of Science” sticks out to me.
 Would you mind taking me through writing that song?

 Well, way back when scientists decided that Pluto wasn’t really a planet, I got ticked off and I guess it stuck with me.
-I couldn’t see how all those years ago I had to memorize all the planets in 5th grade science and then all of a sudden they taught me that one of the planets isn’t really a planet, it’s just a star.
-What do these scientists do…sit around in a room and drink martinis and decide what planet is still a planet?
+I couldn’t see how all those years ago I had to memorise all the planets in 5th grade science and then all of a sudden they taught me that one of the planets isn’t really a planet, it’s just a star.
+What do these scientists do… sit around in a room and drink martinis and decide what planet is still a planet?
 It sounds like a secret society to me.